History of the Shoah Memorial

 isaac schneersohn Mémorial Shoah

-On 28 April 1943, while France is occupied, Isaac Schneersohn, a Russian industrialist, gathered in the apartment he rents on Rue Bizanet in Grenoble 40 activists and leaders of different tendencies of the Jewish community to create an important archive, in the clandestinity.
+April 28, 1943, while France is occupied, Isaac Schneersohn, an industrialist of Russian origin, gathers in the apartment he rents on rue Bizanet in Grenoble 40 activists and leaders from different tendencies of the Jewish community in order to create an important archive fund, in the clandestinity.

-While the Jewish community of France is being hunted by the Nazi occupier, who is replaced by the police of government of Vichy, the objective is to set up a structure that would gather evidence of persecution of the Jews to testify and demand justice at the end of the war.
-Isaac Schneersohn is actually gathering the evidence that will give birth to the international criminal justice during the Nuremberg trial a few years later.
+While the Jewish community of France is hunted down by the Nazi occupier supplemented by the police of the government of Vichy, the objective is to set up a structure that would gather evidence of the persecution of the Jews in order to testify and seek justice as soon as the war ends.
+Isaac Schneersohn is in fact gathering the evidence that will give birth to the international criminal justice during the Nuremberg trial a few years later.

-After this meeting in Grenoble, the founders of this archive, now called Centre de Documentation Juive Contemporaine, began to collect documents, But their activity was stopped by the German invasion in September 1943 of the area previously occupied by the Italians, in which Grenoble was located.
-Schneersohn joins the resistance in the Dordogne and makes contacts with the French Resistance which will prove useful later.
-As the battles for the liberation of France began, Isaac Schneersohn and his team joined Paris to save from destruction and sequestration the archives emanating from Vichy and the Nazi occupier.
+After this meeting in Grenoble, the founders of this archive fund, now named the Centre for Contemporary Jewish Documentation, began to gather documents, but their activity was stopped by the German invasion in September 1943 of the area until then occupied by the Italians, area in which Grenoble was located.
+Schneersohn joined the resistance in the Dordogne and established contacts with the French Resistance which later proved useful.
+While the fighting for the liberation of France has begun, Isaac Schneersohn and his team join Paris in order to save from destruction and sequestration the archival funds emanating from Vichy and the Nazi occupier.

-Aided by the resistance and thanks to the flair of Isaac Schneersohn and Léon Poliakov in charge of the Research Service of the archives, the Centre de Documentation Juive Contemporaine (CDJC) gets its hands on valuable archives in often rocambolesque conditions, such as those of the CGQJ, the German embassy in Paris, the General Staff, the Vichy Government’s general delegation and especially those of the anti-Jewish department of the Gestapo, one of the few recovered in Europe.
+Helped by resistance fighters and thanks to the flair of Isaac Schneersohn and Léon Poliakov in charge of the Archives Research Service, the Centre for Contemporary Jewish Documentation (CDJC) gets its hands on valuable archives in often extraordinary conditions, such as those of the CGQJ, of the German embassy in Paris, the General Staff, the General Delegation of the Vichy Government and especially those of the anti-Jewish service of the Gestapo, one of the few recovered in Europe.

-As soon as the hostilities ended, the CDJC began to classify its archives in order to study the process that led to the destruction of the Jews of France.
-He founded his own publishing house, published his first works on the internment camps (Joseph Weill, Contribution à l’histoire des camps d'internement dans l’anti-France, Paris, CDJC) and in 1946 acquired the first history journal of the Shoah, le Monde Juif.
+As soon as the hostilities ended, the CDJC began to classify its archives in order to study the process that had led to the destruction of the Jews of France.
+He created his own publishing house, published his first works on internment camps (Joseph Weill, Contribution à l'histoire des camps d'internement dans l'anti-France, Paris, CDJC) and in 1946, established the first review of the history of the Shoah, le Monde Juif.

 The Documentation Centre and the trial of war criminals

-In parallel to this work of history and memory, the Centre de Documentation Juive Contemporaine was requested by the French government, through Edgar Faure, to support the French case at the Nuremberg trials.
+Parallel to this work of history and memory, the Centre de Documentation Juive Contemporaine is solicited by the French government, through Edgar Faure, in order to support the French pleading at the Nuremberg trials.
 The CDJC transports its documentation to Nuremberg and has permanent representation during international and American trials, becoming one of the official recipients of all documents then in circulation.

-The activity of the CDJC in Nuremberg has earned him the recognition of Attorney General Telford Taylor who allows Léon Poliakov and Joseph Billig to draw on the archives of this first major international trial.
-This role of helping justice, inaugurated during the Nuremberg trials, continued during the trials of those responsible for and accomplices in the final solution in Germany, France and Israel where Georges Wellers, the scientific head of the CDJC is called to testify at the Eichmann trial.
+The activity deployed by the CDJC in Nuremberg earned it the recognition of the Attorney General Telford Taylor who authorized Léon Poliakov and Joseph Billig to draw on the archives of this first major international trial.
+This role of assistance to justice inaugurated during the Nuremberg trials continued during the trials of those responsible and accomplices of the final solution in Germany, France, and Israel where Georges Wellers, the scientific head of the CDJC is called to testify at the Eichmann trial.

-From the documentation centre to the Memorial of the Unknown Jewish Martyr
+From the documentation center to the Memorial of the Unknown Jewish Martyr

 tombeau martyr juif inconnu Mémorial Shoah

-Inauguration of the Memorial to the Unknown Jewish Martyr 1953 © Holocaust Memorial
+Inauguration of the Memorial of the unknown Jewish martyr 1953 © Shoah Memorial

-In 1950, Isaac Schneersohn decided to create a memorial tomb intended for Holocaust victims: The Memorial of the Unknown Jewish Martyr (MMJI).
-This idea initially aroused the opposition of a part of the Jewish community which did not want «an institution turned to the past».
+In 1950, Isaac Schneersohn decides to create a memorial tomb intended for the victims of the Shoah: The Memorial of the Unknown Jewish Martyr (MMJI).
+This idea first arouses the opposition of a part of the Jewish community which did not want "an institution turned towards the past".

-Isaac Schneersohn set about founding a large sponsorship committee with many personalities.
-When the head of government of the very new state of Israel is asked, David Ben-Gurion It is clear that the first Memorial dedicated to the Jewish victims of Nazism will see the light of day in Paris.
-Very soon, the state of Israel decides to erect its own memorial, Yad Vashem, in Jerusalem, with whom the CDJC establishes privileged links.
-The foundation stone of the Paris Memorial is laid on 17 May 1953, on land donated by the City of Paris.
-Several countries, France, Belgium, Luxembourg and Yugoslavia contribute to the construction of the Memorial by donating works of art.
+Isaac Schneersohn then strives to found a large sponsorship committee including many personalities.
+When the head of government of the very recent State of Israel is solicited, David Ben Gourion becomes aware that the first Memorial dedicated to the Jewish victims of Nazism will see the day in Paris.
+Also very quickly, the State of Israel decides to erect its own Memorial, Yad Vashem, in Jerusalem, with whom the CDJC establishes privileged ties.
+The first stone of the Paris Memorial is laid on the May 17, 1953, on land donated by the City of Paris.
+Several countries, France, Belgium, Luxembourg and Yugoslavia contribute to the construction of the Memorial through the donation of works of art.

 The crypt of the Memorial

-The building was finally inaugurated on 30 October 1956 in the presence of 50 delegations from Jewish communities around the world and many political and religious figures from all over Europe.
-Ashes from the extermination camps and the Warsaw ghetto are solemnly deposited on 24 February 1957 in the crypt of the Memorial by the Grand Rabbi Jacob Kaplan.
+The building was finally inaugurated on 30 October 1956 in the presence of 50 delegations of Jewish communities from all over the world and many political and religious personalities coming from all over Europe.
+Ashes from the extermination camps and the Warsaw ghetto were solemnly deposited on 24 February 1957 in the crypt of the Memorial by Chief Rabbi Jacob Kaplan.

-Classified as a historic monument in 1991, the Memorial of the Unknown Jewish Martyr hosts every year the main ceremonies related to the Shoah [Warsaw ghetto, discovery of the Auschwitz camp, Hazkarah, National Day of Deportation] organized by the State or the Jewish community.
+Classified as a historical monument in 1991, the Memorial of the Unknown Jewish Martyr hosts every year the main ceremonies related to the Holocaust [Warsaw ghetto, discovery of the Auschwitz camp, Hazkarah, National Deportation Day] organized by the State or by the Jewish community.

-The inauguration of the Holocaust Memorial in 2005
+The inauguration of the Shoah Memorial in 2005

 inauguration Mémorial shoah 2005